pyglet/pyglet/API_CHANGES.rst

 *Changed*: Now has a global graphics core object that manages the multiple contexts.

+*Added*: Batches can now accept a specific context and/or initial size argument.

 *Added*: Ability kwargs to target specific contexts for Pyglet objects if using multiple contexts.